Sydney-Informatics-Hub/nfcore-rnaseq/_episodes/03-intro_to_RNASeq.md

 ## Introduction to RNA-Seq

-- RNA sequencing (RNA-Seq) is revolutionizing the study of the transcriptome.
+- RNA sequencing (RNA-Seq) is a revolutionary method used to study the transcriptome.
-- A highly sensitive and accurate tool for measuring expression across the transcriptome.
+- It is a highly sensitive and accurate tool for for simultaneously measuring and comparing the expression of tens of thousands of genes in multiple samples.
 - It allows the researcher to interrogate the transcriptome under different disease states, in response to therapeutics, under different environmental conditions etc.

 ## RNA-sample to sequencer ...